bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 testing which relies on tester's past experiences, skills and intuition &rarr; useful for detecting test cases which can easily slip through rigid test methodologies

 ## **external failure**
-failure which happens after the product is shipped to the customer
+failure that happens after the product is shipped to the customer

 ## **failure**
 outcome of a defect